GrigoAleex/GrigoAleex/README.md

 ## About Me

 Hi!
-I'm a 21-year-old tech lead for 2nite, a Romanian company that sells tickets.
+I'm a 21-year-old tech lead at [2nite](https://2nite.ro) and [HypedRo](https://hyped-ro.com).
 I'm pursuing my Bachelor's in Computer Science at the Technical University of Cluj-Napoca.
 I'm passionate about software and hardware development and love contributing to open-source projects.

-I've worked as a backend developer for nearly five years, primarily using Laravel, and I also handle DevOps tasks for 2nite.
-Additionally, I've been involved in projects like hyped-ro.com.
+I've worked as a backend developer for nearly five years, primarily using Laravel, and I also handle DevOps tasks.

 You can find me enjoying a good cup of coffee when I'm not coding.
 Cheers!